Bus Hound is a software

 Bus Hound supports

-note Itanium supported is limited to XP and Windows 2003.
+is support is on XP and Server 2003.
 No extra hardware or changes to

 the system are needed; Bus Hound is strictly a software product.